-A life insurance policy won’t do you or your loved ones any good if you can’t afford it.
+Life insurance is a financial safety net for your family, but it won’t do you or your loved ones any good if you can’t afford it.

-But most people overestimate the cost of life insurance.
-In a survey by LIMRA, millennials, on average, guessed that a $250,000 term policy for a 30-year-old cost $1,000 per year.
-It really only costs $160 per year on average.
+Truthfully, most people overestimate the cost of life insurance.
+In a survey by LIMRA, millennials, on average, guessed that a $250,000 term policy for a 30-year-old cost $1,000 per year, when in reality, it’s just around $160 annually.

 Term life insurance is the best option for families because it’s very customizable and affordable.
 Whatever your budget, Quotacy can help you get life insurance coverage so you can protect your family.

-There are two different types of life insurance: term life insurance and permanent life insurance.
+There are two primary types of life insurance: term life insurance and permanent life insurance.

 Term life insurance is the most affordable.
 If you have a tight budget, a term policy is the way to go.

 Term life insurance provides coverage for a specific period of time.
-It’s designed to end when you’re nearing retirement and no longer have as many financial responsibilities, such as dependent children.
+It’s designed to end when you’re nearing retirement and have fewer financial responsibilities, such as dependent children.

 As a safeguard, most term life insurance policies include a conversion and renewal option.
-Should you find yourself still needing coverage yet you’ve become uninsurable (maybe you’ve been diagnosed with a serious illness) these options keep you insured for a price.
+Should you still need coverage but become uninsurable, these options keep you insured for a price.